black-parrot/black-parrot/docs/microarchitecture_guide.md

 ## Memory End
-Refer to the [BedRock Microarchitecture Guide](bedrock_uarch_guide.md) for an overview of the cache coherence directory designs employed in BlackParrot.
+Refer to the [BedRock Microarchitecture Guide](bedrock_uarch_guide.md) for an overview of the cache controller (LCE) and coherence directory (CCE) microarchitectures as implemented in BlackParrot.